Environmental Policy and Law in Multilevel Systems

-This research cluster was established in 2010.
-Since environmental problems usually have local, national, transnational, and dimensions, the Institute investigates whether and how the management and conservation of natural resources, as well as the protection of the environment, are guaranteed both at different governmental levels and, from a comparative perspective, in different legal systems.
+Since environmental problems usually have local, national, transnational, and global dimensions, the Institute investigates whether and how the management and conservation of natural resources, as well as the protection of the environment, are guaranteed both at different governmental levels and, from a comparative perspective, in different legal systems.

-The main research fields covered so far are: the management and protection of water resources; public participation in the environmental decision-making procedures; the protection of biodiversity and ecological connectivity; the improvement and harmonization of low carbon policies and strategies; the impact of EU environmental law on the Italian national and regional/provincial legislation; the division of legislative competences between the Italian state and regions/autonomous provinces.
+The main research topics covered so far are climate change and energy transition; the management and protection of water resources; public participation in the environmental decision-making procedures; the protection of biodiversity and ecological connectivity; the improvement and harmonization of low carbon policies and strategies; the impact of EU environmental law on the Italian national and regional/provincial legislation; the allocation of environmental powers between the State and Regions/Autonomous Provinces/Autonomous Communities in Italy and Spain; the role of Constitutional Courts in shaping the concrete exercise of environment-related competences in compound systems; intergovernmental cooperation in the environmental field.

-Furthermore, environmental protection being an interdisciplinary field, many activities were carried out in collaboration with other Eurac Research's Institutes (Institute for Renewable Energy and Institute for Regional Development and Location Management).
-More recent activities also overlap with other research clusters of the institute (e.g. Autonomies: Italy and South Tyrol and Institutional Innovation and Participatory Democracy).
+Furthermore, environmental protection being an interdisciplinary field, many activities were carried out in collaboration with other Eurac Research's Institutes (Institute for Renewable Energy and Institute for Regional Development).
+More recent activities also overlap with other research fields of the institute (e.g. Autonomies: Italy and South Tyrol and Institutional Innovation and Participatory Democracy).